What are the best of the best East Coast Road Trips?

 Florida Keys Road Trip

 Florida Keys Road Trip is a great way to see the best of what Florida offers.
 The trip starts in Miami and travels south down the coast to Key West.
 The best place to take off in Miami Beach.
 And Along the way, visitors will enjoy beautiful beaches, crystal-clear waters, and world-famous landmarks.
 You have beautiful places like the Bahia Honda State Park.
 Perfect for some snorkeling, swimming, and taking in the beauty of the Florida keys.
+It is easy to see why there is some of the best camping in the Florida Keys.

 Plus, there are plenty of things to see and do in the Florida Keys, so visitors will want to plan plenty of time to enjoy this unique region.
 And marvelous adventures like whale watching.